 Previous work has, to some extent, succeeded in guiding the diffusion process towards simple constraints such as ``The sentence should start with the word `Apple','' by simply maximizing the probability that the token ``Apple'' occurs at the start of the sequence~\cite{plaid}.
 However, these existing approaches fail to extend to more complex structural constraints such as regexes.
 The standard approach to provide more complex structural guidance in other modalities is through \textit{classifier guidance} \cite{classifier_guidance}.
 This approach steers the denoising process with input gradients from a pretrained control target classifier.
 However, training a classifier is often resource-heavy and difficult for syntactic constraints---e.g., a new classifier would need to be trained for each new regex.

 The key idea in this paper is that, for syntactic constraints, we can construct an analogous steering mechanism via dynamic programming \textit{without ever training a classifier}.
-More specifically, because we can interpret the current noisy latent $x_t$ as defining a unigram distribution $\operatorname{Dec}(x_t)$ over the vocabulary, we can analytically compute the probability that a sentence $s$ sampled from this distribution satisfies $\mathcal{L}$.
-We use this expectation as a proxy for our ``classifier'' score, and show how to compute its input gradient.
+More specifically, given the current latent $x_t$ and timestep $t$, the decoder $\dec$ in most modern diffusion models~\cite{llada,hypersphere,sedd,plaid} are trained to emit the expectation of the \emph{final} denoised output $\hat{x_0}$ as a unigram distribution $\dec(x_t)$ over the vocabulary.
+Then from the unigram distribution $\dec(x_t)$, we can analytically compute the probability that a sentence $s$ sampled from this distribution satisfies $\mathcal{L}$.
+This expectation becomes our ``classifier'' score, and we show how to compute its gradient.

 Specifically, our modified steering procedure uses the following guided denoising step: {